yalcinakin/RoboFriends/README.md

-Simple React-Redux app written on TypeScript, which has Progressive Web App features.
+Simple React-Redux app written, which has Progressive Web App features.

 Testing is added by using Enzyme, Jest and Snapshot Testing.